MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/vmmq.md

 The host networking stack can update the RSS parameters of a VPort dynamically at runtime.
 The NIC should respond to the changes in the RSS parameters of a VPort with minimal interruption in traffic to and from the VPort.

 The APIs that are used for setting or querying the VMMQ parameters of a PF VPort use the existing RSS and VPort OIDs and relevant structures.
-The new SwitchId and VPortId fields of the [**NDIS\_OID\_REQUEST**](/windows-hardware/drivers/ddi/ndis/ns-ndis-_ndis_oid_request) introduced in NDIS 6.50 are used to specify the VPort that is the target of the hardware vRSS API.
+The new SwitchId and VPortId fields of the [**NDIS\_OID\_REQUEST**](/windows-hardware/drivers/ddi/ndis/ns-ndis-_ndis_oid_request) introduced in NDIS 6.50 are used to specify the VPort that is the target of the VMMQ API.

 # Updating the RSS parameters of a PF VPort